mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

 Many people argue about productivity of unit tests.
 Many are happy to promote <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven Development</a> and only have End2End tests that the whole system or large part of the system to demonstrate their practices.
 Although you can define an End2End test to specify a feature before any code is written to ensure <b>building the right application</b>, testing only at the highest level does not enforce we <b>build the application right</b>.
 </p>
 <p>
 The original <a href="https://martinfowler.com/bliki/TestPyramid.html">Test Pyramid</a> define layers such as <b>UI, Service, and Unit</b>.
-The modern takes on <a href="https://dzone.com/articles/the-battle-of-the-testing-triangle">Test Triangle</a> that do not mix application architecture with test artefacts.
-In this project, I have shown even at the UI layer, we can group units into modules and glue modules together to form an application.
-If we apply the modern takes of testing triangle, we can write feature tests at End2End level, drilling down into more focus tests at module level, and test all edge cases at the unit level to ensure every layer (even UI and not just the backends) adheres to the most rigorous engineering practices.
+The modern takes on <a href="https://dzone.com/articles/the-battle-of-the-testing-triangle">Test Triangle</a> do not mix application architecture with test artefacts as each layers, whether it is UI or backend services, should follows the same rigorous engineering practices.
+In this project, I have shown at the UI layer, we can group units into modules and glue modules together to form an application.
+If we apply the modern takes of testing triangle, we can write feature tests at End2End level, drilling down into more focus tests at module level, and test all edge cases at the unit level.
 </p>
 <p>
 Writing unit tests and integration tests can be time consuming and can lead up to 3x as much code covering all edge cases.
-This mean application that is adaptable to change are those that are made up of small independent units which are glue together with well defined interface, so that any change do not cascade all over the different layer of the application.
+This mean to create an application that is adaptable to change, it needs to be made up of small fully tested components that are <a href="https://en.wikipedia.org/wiki/Loose_coupling">loosely coupled</a>, modules that are <a href="https://en.wikipedia.org/wiki/Cohesion_(computer_science)">highly cohesive</a>, and the application that is <a href="https://www.tutorialspoint.com/software_testing_dictionary/correctness.htm">functionally correct</a>.
 </p>
 <p>
 In the javascript world, there are many test libraries and frameworks.
-I tend to use the same set of tool to perform different level of tests and not resort to specific tool at a given layer.
-In this project, I used <a href="https://jestjs.io/" alt="redux">Jest</a> and <a href="https://airbnb.io/enzyme/" alt="enzyme">enzyme</a> and created:
+I tend to use the same set of tool to perform different level of tests and not resort to specific tool for a given layer.
+This ensure all tests are written in a consistent manner, just the level of test granularity differs.
+For this project, I used <a href="https://jestjs.io/" alt="redux">Jest</a> and <a href="https://airbnb.io/enzyme/" alt="enzyme">enzyme</a> and created:

 <ol>
-  <li><b>Unit Tests,</b> All the tests that end with .test.</li>
+  <li><b>Unit Tests,</b> All the tests that end with <b>.test.</b></li>
-  <li><b>Integration Test,</b> All the test that end with .integration.test.</li>
+  <li><b>Integration Test,</b> All the test that end with <b>.integration.test.</b></li>
-  <li><b>End2End</b>, App-end2end.test, which test when the application is fully wired up.</li>
+  <li><b>End2End</b>, All tests that verify the whole application is in <b>App-end2end.test</b>.</li>
 </ol>
 </p>